azkaaqeel/Supply-Chain-Inventory-Management-BDA-Project/README.md

 The Spark job reads recent data from MongoDB (last 15 minutes by default), optionally reads historical data from HDFS archives, and performs a logical union of hot and cold data.
 It joins fact tables with dimension tables, applies aggregations and window functions, and computes five KPIs: total inventory level by SKU and distribution center, stockout risk (days until stockout), supplier lead time performance, distribution center utilization rate, and regional revenue and order fulfillment metrics.

 Computed KPIs are serialized to JSON and written to Redis with appropriate keys.
-The dashboard continuously polls Redis, deserializes the data, applies user-selected filters, and renders visualizations.
+The dashboard continuously polls Redis, deserializes the data, and renders visualizations.

 The `archive_to_hdfs_phase2` DAG runs every five minutes.
 It first checks MongoDB database size.
 If the size exceeds the configured threshold, it triggers a Spark archival job that reads data older than a cutoff time, writes it to HDFS in Parquet format with date/hour partitioning, generates metadata JSON, and deletes the archived data from MongoDB.